Low-Carb Brussels Sprouts Salad with Bacon, Almonds, and Parmesan

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As mentioned, this salad has some things I consider to be indulgent ingredients, although it's mostly raw brussels sprouts, which are about as nutritious as any salad ingredient you can use.
-If you're counting carbs, the highest-carb ingredients here are the dried cranberries and the maple syrup.
-If you're strictly following the South Beach Diet you can make this salad more diet-friendly by switching the bacon grease for olive oil, omitting the dried cranberries, and using sugar-free maple syrup.
+This salad is mostly raw brussels sprouts, which are about as nutritious as any salad ingredient you can use, and the bacon, almonds, and Parmesan should all be good ingredients for low-carb and Keto diet plans.
+If you want the lowest possible carbs, use sugar-free maple syrup in the dressing, and of course don’t add dried cranberries for the low-carb version.
+If you’re strictly following the South Beach Diet you can make this salad more diet-friendly by switching the bacon grease for olive oil, using sugar-free maple syrup, and using turkey bacon.

 Find More Recipes Like This One: